 A Texas Small Estate Affidavit is a legal document used to help heirs of an estate receive the property of someone who has passed away without having to go through the traditional probate process.
-It’s specifically designed for estates with a value of less than $75,000.
-If you’re dealing with a small estate in Texas, here are three important things to know about this form and how it affects the probate process.

 To file a small estate affidavit in Texas, you will need to:

-5) Wait for the court to approve the affidavit.
+4) Wait for the court to approve the affidavit.
 The court may request additional documents or information before approving the affidavit.